 Importantly, the commission will ensure at least 25% of the total licenses issued to be issued to microbusinesses.
 Put differently, you can apply as a microbusiness for any of the license types listed above, and the number of licenses for each class must be 25% issued to Microbusinesses.

-What is a cannabis microbusiness in New Jersey?
+Are you wondering “what is a cannabis microbusiness license in New Jersey?”

 - 100% owned by current New Jersey residents that have resided in New Jersey for at least the past two consecutive years;

-- at least 51% of owners, directors, officers, or employees shall be residents of the municipality, or the bordering municipality, in which the microbusiness is located;
+- at least 51% of total persons, including owners, directors, officers, and employees, shall be residents of the municipality, or the bordering municipality, in which the microbusiness is located;

 - Employ no more than 10 employees